MaplePHP/Form/README.md

 $fields = new Fields(new AbstractFormFields());
 ```
+*It is recommended that you make a copy off AbstractFormFields class, make it to a regualar class, rename it and extend it to the real AbstractFormFields abstract class.
+Then you can start making and adding your own custom input fields.*

 ### Basic: You can either quick create one field form the fields template
 $fields->[FIELD_TYPE]->[ARG1]->[ARG2]->get();
 **FIELD_TYPE:** Method name from Form\Templates\Fields